 - Feed system 30-round detachable box magazine

-Despite being in circulation in Africa for years, the Kalashnikov and it variants remains the most widely used rifle compared to their Western counterparts due to its reliability under harsh conditions, simplicity and low production costs among-st others.
+Despite being in circulation in Africa for years, the Kalashnikov and its variants remain the most widely used rifle compared to their Western counterparts due to its reliability under harsh conditions, simplicity and low production costs amongst others.
 It can be found in virtually every geographic region in the continent.

 It is mostly favored by irregular forces, insurgents and low-budget militaries.
 Other types of individual, crew-served and even specialized firearms was developed from the AK-47.
 The Kalashnikov family makes up of about 75% of all firearms in Africa.
 Additionally, it’s availability in Africa can be attributed to the fact that many African countries manufacture it in large quantities

 Regardless of its popularity, the AK-47 assault rifle is not, in fact, a superior design as compared to its worldwide counterparts such as the M16 and M14 series, CETME and G3, FN FAL to mention a few.
 It is less accurate, not easily modified and quite bulky than others.
 It also has a lesser range, it cannot be easily adapted to mount various accessories, it’s quite heavy than most assault rifles, it has the heaviest metal magazines and an inferior firepower-weight ratio.

 It notoriously inaccurate when fired from the shoulder in full-automatic mode even though it was designed to be fired in that way.
 To add on top of that, AK-47’s center of mass is off-center causing the rifle to shift sideways when firing.
 Not to mention it’s bone-jarring recoil force which causes the rifle to jerk upwards after every shot.